cswkim/discogs-mcp-server/README.md

 MCP Server for the Discogs API, enabling music catalog operations, search functionality, and more.

+## Quickstart

+If you just want to get started immediately using this MCP Server with the [Claude](https://claude.ai) desktop app and don't care about development or running the server yourself, then make sure you have [Node.js](https://nodejs.org/en) installed and your Discogs personal access token ready and skip straight to the [Claude configuration section](#claude-desktop-configuration).
+Use the `NPX` method from that section.

 ## Table of Contents

 - [Acknowledgements](#acknowledgements)